pulkitxc/wikipedia-us-revenue-scrape/README.md

-A streamlined Python pipeline that handles raw data ingestion by bypassing default server blocks, then extracts, cleans, and structures the Top 100 US Companies data from Wikipedia into a ready-to-use CSV file.

 # Wikipedia US Corporate Revenue Scraper

 Most tutorials teach you how to write slow code that freezes your machine the second you scale it.
 I built this lightweight Python pipeline to pull the top 100 US companies by revenue from Wikipedia, clean the raw HTML junk, and dump it straight into a structured CSV without the lag.